 Great leaders are not made, they’re born.
 At least, that’s what some people think.

 Claims that the best leaders simply have brains that are “wired differently to most” are common, dismissing the notion that the skills can be taught.
-The idea is not as baloney as you might think: an academic report by University College London (UCL) said that “leadership is partly hereditary”.
+A studyby Jan-Emmanuel De Neve and colleagues at University College London, Harvard University, New York University and the University of California concluded that “leadership is partly hereditary,” and going on to say

-A recent studyby H. Hannah from Wake University found that there are neurological differences in the brains of people who had been indicated as leaders.
-This type of research may make it possible to identify future leadership candidates through brain scans
+A recent studyby H. Hannah from Wake University found that there are neurological differences in the brains of people who had been identified as leaders.
+This type of research may make it possible to identify future leadership candidates through brain scans.

 Richard D. Arvey, Maria Rotundo, Wendy Johnson, Zhen Zhang, Matt McGuev conducted a study to investigate the influence of genetic factors and personality on leadership role among a sample of 238 male twins.
-Identical twins who share 100% of their genetic background were compared with 188 fraternal twins who are expected to share only 50% of their genetic background.
 Results indicated that 30% of the variance in leadership role occupancy could be accounted for by genetic factor, while non-shared (or non-common) environmental factor accounted for the remaining variance in leadership role occupancy.
 Genetic influences also contributed to personality variables known to be associated with leadership (i.e., social potency and achievement).
-Furthermore, the results indicated that the genetic influence on leadership role occupancy was associated with the genetic factors influencing the personality variables, but there was no definitive evidence whether these personality variables partially mediated the relationship between genetic factor and leadership.

 In balance though, the vast majority of research studies support the notion that leadership is largely derived from nurture, from experience and situation, training and personal growth and development.
 Experts say the reality is much more complicated than newspaper headlines make out.
 UCL’s report itself acknowledges: “What determines whether an individual occupies a leadership position is the complex product of genetic and environmental influences.”
 And while papers claim that the study proves leaders such as Churchill or Thatcher were born great, the report’s lead author actually said: “The conventional wisdom – that leadership is a skill – remains largely true”.